|"Pork Chop Hill" (1959).|

 One of the aspects I especially like is that you have a multicultural force that simply does its job.
 I dislike films that are obvious about the "we are all just brothers under the skin, so won't you just like me even though we're different because I am deferring to you" politically correct party line.
 This film avoids the clichés and the pathos and the racial grovelling and shows folks of all backgrounds stuck in a miserable hole together and just getting through the day.
 Everyone is facing a common enemy.
 In this film, the enemy is carrying guns, but it could just as easily be a corporate deadline or a sales quota or a fight to cure a diseased patient.
 The same principles apply in other walks of life.
 Who succeeds and who has difficulties depends on that enemy and their own capabilities and problems, not on each others' hangups.
 As it is, or should be, in ordinary life.

-This is a film that should make you think.
-You don't have to be a big fan of military films to appreciate it.
+This is a film that should make you think about war and bravery and surmounting impossible odds.
+You don't have to be a big fan of military films to appreciate "Pork Chop Hill."
 You should see it some time.